mellywebby/100-days-of-code/log.md

 **Today's Progress**: Focused on conditional statements.
 Learned Python syntax for if statements and logical operators.

 **Thoughts:** I used to find it so overwhelming that software engineers were expected to know so many different programming languages, but seeing now how the fundamental ideas are the same between C and Python (so far), the idea of knowing multiple programming languages seems more attainable.
-I am looking forward to setting up VS Code to run Python code,finishing up conditional statements, and learning about dictionaries tomorrow.
+I am looking forward to setting up VS Code to run Python code, finishing up conditional statements, and learning about dictionaries tomorrow.

+### Day 6: October 8, 2020

+**Today's Progress**: Configured VS Code to run Python (after a bit of a struggle), finished up conditional statements, and started learning about dictionaries.

+**Thoughts:** First of all, dictionaries are super cool.
+Having a uniquely defined index is already proving to be very useful in the practice problems that I completed today.
+Secondly, I acknowledge that I still have a whole lot to learn, but right now I am focused on enjoying the process.
+I'm feeling really good about this today.